Untersuchungen über die Bedeutung der Deszendenztheorie für die Psychologie: Suppression of Ettlinger's ideas

 Throughout the early 20th century the church remained the strongest opponent of darwinism and many of the works of German darwinists such as Häckel had been burned during the national socialist regime often due to the socialist and liberal views of the authors.
 Catholic authors were however also under censorship during this time.
-The Hochland magazine in which Ettlinger had frequently published his opinions and for which he had been the editor from 1908-1917 was restricted in its ability to publish and was banned in 1941 as one of the last Catholic magazines along with some jesuit publications.
+The Hochland magazine in which Ettlinger had frequently published his opinions and for which he had been the editor from 1908 to 1917 was restricted in its ability to publish and was banned in 1941 as one of the last Catholic magazines along with some jesuit publications.

 Before, and in part throughout, this time the psychoanalytic approaches of psychiatrists such as Freud and Jung dominated 20th century psychology in Europe.
 The main continuation of comparative psychology and the application of conditioning as defined by Thorndike and Pavlov originated from North America in the form of the behaviorist movement.
 Behaviorism in psychology was driven by John B. Watson as an attempt to create an objective psychology independent of the method of introspection which he saw as prone to errors and unreliable.
 Instead of using introspection only behavior should be consulted to study the psychology of humans as well as animals, without inferring any mental processes at all.
 In doing this Watson also faced the challenge of explaining many psychoanalytic concepts in terms of conditioning and other behavioral mechanisms and succeeded at expressing many of the phenomena observed by Freud this way.
-Since it could be shown that using behaviorism in such way to explain psychological processes would make it a viable alternative to freudian psychoanalysis, the movement quickly gained in popularity with research in comparative psychology as its main inspiration.
+Since it could be shown that using behaviorism in such way to explain psychological processes would make it a viable alternative to Freudian psychoanalysis, the movement quickly gained in popularity with research in comparative psychology as its main inspiration.
 This development of psychology as a discipline is in contradiction to the subjective methods advertised by authors like Ettlinger.